Negative refraction and tiling billiards: Line arrangements

 In this paper, we consider the case of tiling billiards where the tiling is created by dividing up the plane by lines.
-The simplest such system is one with a finite number of lines, which we study in this section.
+The simplest such system is one with a finite number of non-parallel lines, which we call a \emph{line arrangement} and study in this section.

-The arranged line tiling is similar to those studied by Gr{\"u}nbaum in \cite{grunbaum}.
-Assuming we are studying finitely many lines, we only consider \emph{simple} arrangements.
-As defined in \cite{grunbaum}, an arrangement is \emph{simple} if no point shares more than two lines.